synlp/RE-DMP/README.md

 # RE-DMP
-The code for our ACL-2022 paper titled "Improving Relation Extraction through Syntax-induced Pre-training with Dependency Masking"
+The code for our ACL-2022 paper [Improving Relation Extraction through Syntax-induced Pre-training with Dependency Masking](https://aclanthology.org/2022.findings-acl.147/)

 Please contact us at `yhtian@uw.edu` if you have any questions.